-List of Best Free Sites to Watch Spanish-Language TV Online (most are free to use)
+List of Best Sites to Watch Spanish-Language TV Online (most are free to use)

 Ok, well today that’s not really what we’re here to talk about (but sexy weather-chick on the left there got your attention, didn’t she?
 See?
 It does work!).
 Today I’m going to give you a list of my favorite websites that you can use to help you learn Spanish via watching Spanish-language TV (news, shows, telenovelas, whatever).
 Only criteria is that they must be free, I’m not going to recommend anything you have to pay for (it’s just too easy to find free stuff and therefore no one’s going to be willing to pay for it–hey, I wouldn’t, I don’t blame you).
 I’ve divided it up alphabetically by country.
 Here we go…oh, and if any of these links are dead or you know of a site that I left off please leave a comment and let me know, I’ll fix it, I promise–which reminds me, I just want you to know that I actually checked each one of the sites below to make sure that they were working and actually had streaming video available, unlike every other list of Spanish language TV/radio station sites I’ve managed to find online (all of them had links to broken sites, all of them).

 Edit (March 13, 2013): Only U.S.-legal, completely free website to watch telenovelas online (and they all have English subtitles):